timi5691/gridpathfinding/README.md

 - module astar2d
 - module dijkstra for all cell

-test this project:
- cd to src folder
- v run main.v
+test this project: cd to src folder, type: v run main.v